WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

    ![Lint results](img/2022-11-16-2-34-14.png)
    2. This time we will wait to complete step #3 to push our changes.

-3. Let's run a Lint test to our code again, add the below job to `ci-backend.yml` file.
+3. Let's run a Lint test to our code again, add the below job to `ci-backend.yml` file; This will check for leaks in our python file `lambda.py`
    1. Add following code:
       ```yml
       lint: